CodeMaster7000/Automatic-Birthday-Wisher/README.md

 ## About

-A Python script to automatically send an email to your friends on their birthday, sending them your wishes.
+A Python script to automatically send an Email/SMS to your friends on their birthday, sending them your wishes.